robbevp/stimulus-transition/README.md

 If you want to run another action after the transition is completed, you can listen for the following events on the element.
 * `transition:end-enter`
 * `transition:end-leave`
-* `transition:end-destroy` (This actually runs right after `transition:end-leave` and right before destroying the element)

 This would look something like:
 ```HTML